 NTCC upholds the highest standards of academic integrity.
 The college expects all students to engage in their academic pursuits in an honest manner that is beyond reproach using their intellect and resources designated as allowable by the course instructor.
 Students are responsible for addressing questions about allowable resources with the course instructor.
-Academic dishonesty such as cheating, plagiarism, and collusion is unacceptable and may result in disciplinary action.
+Academic dishonesty such as cheating, plagiarism (which includes self-plagiarism - submitting your own previously written work), and collusion is unacceptable and may result in disciplinary action.
 This course will follow the NTCC Academic Honesty and Academic Ethics policies stated in the Student Handbook.
 Refer to the student handbook for more information on these subjects.